aznashwan/github-autolabeler/README.md

 The autolabeler has a simple YAML-based configuration syntax which is composed from the following constructs:

-1. Label names as string keys to the definitions of so-called `labelers`.
+Label names are string keys which map to the definitions of so-called `labelers`.

-2. Labeler properties:
+Labeler properties include:
     - `label-color`: 6-hex-digit color for the label.
     - `label-description`: String description of the label.
     - `selectors`: A mapping of pre-defined selectors which match against